Home | All About CJ | Available Books | Newsletter | Freebies & Fun Stuff | Shop | Contact CJ

 Excerpt

 When Kira stepped into the ballroom, she was taken aback by the number of shades that had crammed themselves into the large room.
 So many unhappy thoughts.
 Even filtering them out, she could hear them.
 Sorrow, anger, even hatred were the emotions that permeated this room.
 She wondered if it was because of the Gate.
-Were the negative emotions in here because Hell was thought to be such as unpleasant place?
+Were the negative emotions in here because Hell was thought to be such an unpleasant place?

 Here was love.
 No hate, or anger or sadness.
 Just his love for her.
 It was something to hold onto in this frightening place.

 Patrick stopped in front of the far wall.
 It was completely bare, with plaster peeling in long strips falling to the floor.
 The floor was bent and buckled in places.
+The shade glanced back over his shoulder at her.
 “Here it is, sugar.
 Are ya ready?”
-The shade glanced back over his shoulder at her.

 Taking a deep breath, she nodded and made her way up next to him.
 Patrick put out his hands and sent power streaming against the wall.
-“Show yourself…”
+“Show yourself.”

 The vortex appeared suddenly, taking everyone, even Patrick by surprise.
 Hurriedly, they all stepped back.